Authors of section

 Executive Editor

 Avulsion fractures of the volar plate are very common injuries, often resulting from sporting injuries and usually involving the middle and ring fingers.
-Several classification systems for them have been proposed for them.
+Several classification systems have been proposed for them.
 The Eaton classification is useful and practical.
 Its premise is that successful treatment must be based on the stability of the fracture, which in turn depends on:

-• size of the fragment
+• Size of the fragment

-• degree of impaction
+• Degree of impaction

-• ruptures of one or both collateral ligaments
+• Ruptures of one or both collateral ligaments

-• direction of the dislocation (palmar, lateral, or dorsal)
+• Direction of the dislocation (palmar, lateral, or dorsal)

 Eaton type I (hyperextension)